ram-sankaran/CRDB-SQL-Analyzer/README.md

 - Upload `.zip` bundles from CockroachDB
 - View query, execution plan, trace, schema, and indexes
-- Receive AI-generated recommendations
+- Receive AI-generated SQL recommendations
-- Download detailed `.html` reports

 # How It Works